a pink silk pillowcase

 • Mulberry silk is naturally hypoallergenic, clean and skin-kind

-• Silk can be machine washed at 30 degrees on a gentle cycle
+• Machine wash at 30 degrees on a gentle cycle

-• Silk can be air-dried flat and away from direct light
+• It can be air-dried flat and away from direct light

 • Top quality silk uses grade A long strands and is much stronger than you might expect